-There is no minimum number of publications required for eligibility.
+There is no minimum number of publications or other research outputs required for eligibility.
 However, Lead Applicants must be able to demonstrate their contribution to scientific knowledge and the potential to become an independent investigator by describing up to five research outputs that are most relevant to this application.
 It is expected that Lead Applicants would have several peer-reviewed publications and other research outputs.